• Skip to primary navigation

 spreading okra on a tray

-5. Bake the okra for about 15 minutes at 450°F. Serve.
+5. Bake the okra for about 15 minutes at 450°F, until golden brown.
+Serve with a dash of lemon juice or a dipping sauce.

 roasted okra on a tray